Our Team

 Ayushi Agarwal - Research Assistant

 Ayushi is a research assistant, who just finished a year as an undergrad in the lab and we obviously didn’t scare her enough, so she decided to stay, which we are very happy about!
-She is graduating from the University of Virginia in the Spring of 2024.
+She graduated from the University of Virginia in the Spring of 2024.
 During her time at UVA, she majored in Cognitive Science and Neuroscience.
-So far, Ayushi has spent most of her time in the lab learning more about astrocytes and IPSCs, but is excited to start her own independent research project in the near future.
+So far, Ayushi has spent most of her time in the lab learning more about astrocytes and IPSCs, but has very proficiently moved onto her own project that is moving along very well.
 Her future career goal is to become a neurologist, which we think she will excel at because she is very smart and has the best enunciation as well as very neat writing.

 She loves baking, plants, and Taco Bell's fire sauce, as well as making super creative halloween costumes.